Home page||

 security guards from an approved supplier.
 When broken/missing seals for compartments,

-lockers, containers etc., are discovered an investigation should be conducted and if nothing is
+lockers, containers, etc., are discovered, an investigation should be conducted, and if nothing is

-found the seals should be replaced by the crew.
-A record should be made in the logbook together
+found, the seals should be replaced by the crew.
+A record should be made in the logbook together with a note of the outcome of the investigation/search and relevant seal numbers.

 Once cargo operations are completed, the crew should perform a full search of the vessel.
 In